Tachyonic and parametric instabilities in an extended bosonic Josephson junction

-where $\Psi_j(\tau, \tilde k)=\int \mathrm{d} \tilde x {\Psi_j}(\tau, \tilde x) \mathrm{e}^{-i \tilde k \tilde x}$ denotes the Fourier transform of the field and the notation $\overline{(\ldots)}$ refers to the ensemble average across all realizations.
-The momentum distribution is shown in Fig.~\ref{fig:pitrappedgeneral+saddle} for the two cases with identical parameters as examined earlier.
-The simulations reveal the primary instabilities for early times, which justifies also the Bogoliubov approximation of Sec.~\ref{Sec:Fluctuations} to understand the initial instability.
-As the occupation number of unstable modes increases exponentially, they become highly occupied and the system enters a non-linear regime.
-The Bogoliubov approximation breaks down and the stage of secondary amplification sets in.
+The simulations show the primary instabilities at early times already discussed using the Bogoliubov approximation in Sec.~\ref{Sec:Fluctuations}.
+As the occupation number of unstable modes increases exponentially, they become highly occupied, and the system enters a non-linear regime.
+The Bogoliubov approximation breaks down, and the stage of secondary amplification sets in.
 As time progresses, the system deviates from the linear regime, which we discuss next.
-Our analysis follows a similar approach as in Ref~\cite{Zache:2017dnz}.
+Our analysis follows a similar approach as in Ref.~\cite{Zache:2017dnz}.

 The emergence of both primary as well as secondary instabilities can be observed from the results of the numerical lattice simulations shown in Fig.~\ref{fig:pitrappedgeneral+saddle}.
-The black dashed lines show the predicted peaks according to energy conservation (Sec.~\ref{sec:phys_interpret}), corresponding to the maximally unstable modes of the linearized theory within each instability band (see Fig.~\ref{fig:linearpeaks_parametric}).
-One notes that the secondaries start later but speed up a lot, and the growth rates of the secondary instabilities are higher than those of the primary ones.
-This is indeed the case, as can be seen in Fig.~\ref{fig:1}, where we have plotted the relevant mode as a function of time.
+The black dashed lines show the predicted peaks according to energy conservation (as already discussed in Sec.~\ref{sec:phys_interpret}).
+The peaks correspond to the maximally unstable modes of the linearized theory within each instability band (cf. Fig.~\ref{fig:linearpeaks_parametric}).

+Figure~\ref{fig:1} shows the time evolution of the most unstable modes corresponding to the primary and secondary peaks in the first wire.
+The dotted blue and dashed-dotted red curves represent the primary unstable modes, while the black dotted and green solid curves correspond to the secondary unstable modes with enhanced growth rates.
+As it can be observed, the secondary modes begin to grow later, around $\tau \approx 600-800$, but then grow at a faster rate than the primaries.
 The straight lines represent exponential growth with a corresponding growth rate $\gamma_{j, lin}$, where $j=1,2$ indicates the prediction by the linearized theory, corresponding to momenta $\tilde k^*_j$.
-It's worth noting that the result from the linearized theory is slightly higher than the GPE, but the presence of noise can account for this difference.
-The blue, dotted resp.\ red, dashed-dotted represent the secondary unstable modes.
-The black dotted and green solid curves are the secondary unstable modes with enhanced growth rates.
+It is worth noting that the result from the linearized theory is slightly higher than the GPE, but the presence of noise can account for this difference.